Yonle/edl-container/README.md

 (where `[c]` could be [`docker`](https://docker.com) or [`podman`](https://podman.io))

-optionally, you may need to configure udev:
+then, you need to configure udev:

 ```
 [c] copy edl:/root/misc/Drivers .